BSc(Hons) (NFQ Level 8)

 Students will study the relationship between individuals and the state, how to analyse and work with economic data, and the philosophical principles underlying the social sciences.

 Students continue to deepen their understanding of all three disciplines, while paying more attention to the overlaps between them, such as political economy and critical theory.
+Students may apply to study abroad in third year.

 There is much more choice among specialised option modules in the final year.
 Students also have the option of continuing in the three-discipline version, or of concentrating on only two disciplines.